Drosophila melanogaster: Females

 Females become receptive to courting males about 8–12 hours after emergence.
 Specific neuron groups in females have been found to affect copulation behavior and mate choice.
 One such group in the abdominal nerve cord allows the female fly to pause her body movements to copulate.
 Activation of these neurons induces the female to cease movement and orient herself towards the male to allow for mounting.
 If the group is inactivated, the female remains in motion and does not copulate.
 Various chemical signals such as male pheromones often are able to activate the group.

 Also, females exhibit mate choice copying.
-When virgin females are shown other females copulating with a certain type of male, they tend to copulate more with this type of male afterwards than naive females (which have not observed the copulation of others).
+When virgin females are shown other females copulating with a certain type of male, they tend to copulate more with this type of male afterwards than naïve females (which have not observed the copulation of others).
 This behavior is sensitive to environmental conditions, and females copulate less in bad weather conditions.